Pylons/pyramid/docs/tutorials/cmf/catalog.rst

 from the Zope 2 "catalog" based on the requesting user's ability to view a particular cataloged object.

-:mod:`repoze.bfg` itself has no cataloging facility, but an addon package named :term:`repoze.catalog` offers similar functionality.
+:mod:`pyramid` itself has no cataloging facility, but an addon package named :term:`repoze.catalog` offers similar functionality.

 Creating an Allowed Index